znicholasbrown/ai_66/Manual/CPSB.md

 sn-number-build-attempts-before-skip

 The maximum number of build attempts a build plan can go through before being put into skip mode.
-Must be \&gt;= 1.
+Must be >= 1.

 sn-max-skips-per-attempt

 The maximum number of unbuilt items that can be skipped during any build plan processing before giving up (for being too far ahead of the current position in the plan).
-Must be \&gt;= 1.
+Must be >= 1.

 sn-minimum-amount-for-trading

 Controls how much of a resource a computer player must have before using it for trading.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-hits-before-alliance-change

 Sets the number of times a computer player will allow his units to be hit by an ally before allowing his diplomacy to be changed.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-attack-diplomacy-impact

 The impact (positive or negative) that a computer player injects into his diplomacy system when attacked.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.

 sn-easiest-reaction-percentage

 Sets the effective reaction percentage (of normal LOS) a computer player unit will use in single-player Easiest level scenario or campaign games.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.

 sn-easier-reaction-percentage

 Sets the effective reaction percentage (of normal LOS) a computer player unit will use in single-player easier scenario or campaign games.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.

 sn-track-player-history

-Decides whether or not a human player&#39;s tendencies are tracked or not.
+Decides whether or not a human player's tendencies are tracked or not.
 Must be 0 or 1.

 sn-attack-winning-player